-For the following instructions: RDID, RDSR, RDSR1, RDSCUR, READ, FREAD, DREAD, 2READ, 4READ, QREAD, RDSFDP, RES, REMS, DREMS, QREMS, the shifted-in instruction sequence is followed by a dataout sequence.
+For the following instructions: RDID, RDSR, RDSR1, RDSCUR, READ, FREAD, DREAD, 2READ, 4READ, QREAD, RDSFDP, RES, REMS, DREMS, QREMS, the shifted-in instructions sequence are followed by a data-out sequence.
 After any bit of data being shifted out, the CS# can be high.
-For the following instructions: WREN, WRDI, WRSR, SE, BE32K, BE, CE, PP, QPP, DP, ERSCUR, PRSCUR, SUSPEND, RESUME, RSTEN, RST, the CS# must go high exactly at the byte boundary; otherwise, the instruction will be rejected and not executed.
+For the following instructions: WREN, WRDI, WRSR, PE, SE, BE32K, BE, CE, PP, QPP, DP, ERSCUR, PRSCUR, SUSPEND, RESUME, RSTEN, RST, the CS# must go high exactly at the byte boundary; otherwise, the instructions will be rejected and not executed.

-During the progress of Write Status Register, Program, Erase operation, to access the memory array is neglected and not affect the current operation of Write Status Register, Program, Erase.
+During the progress of Write Status Register, Program and Erase operation, to access the memory array is neglected and not affect the current operation of Write Status Register, Program, Erase.